Aurora Propulsion Technologies closes €1.7M seed for spacecraft maneuvering and deorbiting tech – TechCrunch

 Each resistojet thruster comes in at just around one centimeter long, and it moves the spacecraft using microliters of water and propellant.
 The six thrusters are distributed around the satellite in such a way to facilitate movement in virtually any direction, and the thruster can also modulate the temperature of the water and the strength of the puff of steam that’s discharged to generate movement.

-Aurora CEO Roope Takala, who previously worked for Nokia, likened the innovations in weight and size in the space industry – which we see in the resistojet – to what happened to cell phones and computers twenty years ago.
+Aurora CEO Roope Takala, who previously worked for Nokia, likened the innovations in weight and size in the space industry — which we see in the resistojet — to what happened to cell phones and computers 20 years ago.
 “The industry moves very slow,” he said in a recent interview with TechCrunch.
-“In the old space era, it took a quarter to develop a rocket engine – that would be a quarter of a century.
+“In the old space era, it took a quarter to develop a rocket engine — that would be a quarter of a century.
 Now, it takes two quarters of a year.
 That’s what we did.”

 The Plasma Brake uses an electrically charged microtether to generate a lump of protons to generate drag.
 That’s ideal for de-orbiting a spacecraft, but interestingly (and counterintuitively), the Plasma Brake could also be used for traveling away from the planet, Takala said.
 That’s because when you go outside the Earth’s magnetosphere, the Plasma Brake becomes unstable and moves with solar wind (which is also plasma).
 “The same product can jump onto that flow of plasma from the sun and extract energy from that,” Takala explained.
 “In that context we can use it as an interplanetary traveling tool.”